-New students are screened during Year 7 using the Dyslexia Screening Test and New Group Reading Test and data shared with the English and other departments.
-The cognitive Abilities Tests are also carried out within the first term of year 7.
+New students are screened during Year 7 using the Lucid Exact Screener the data is then shared with the English and other departments.
+The Cognitive Abilities Tests are also carried out within the first term of year 7.
 This tests for a pupil's cognitive ability in four areas; Quantitative, non-verbal reasoning, verbal reasoning and spatial.